River blindness case study

 Document 1

 William C. Campbell senior researcher in parasitology.
 Dr. Campbell had discovered an antiparasitic compound while working on ivermectin.
 Campbell strongly believed that ivermectin contained the cure to a deadly disease known as River blindness or Onchocecar (Galloway, el at, 2016).
 It is therefore, necessary for Dr. Valegos to consider the appropriate course of action and this can be done by applying the consequentialist theory.
 Consequential Theory Consequential theory which is also known as consequentialism is an ethical theory that judges whether an action is right or wrong based on its consequences (Peterson, 2013).
 An example would the case of telling a lie to save a life.
 Based on consequentialism, one would easily say that telling that lie was right since the consequence was saving another person’s life.
+At Merck, they were inspired to perceive there work as a quest to end human suffering by making cures to human diseases worldwide.

 Sign up to view the full document!